solislemuslab/latinx-uwmadison/topics/2024/schedule.md

 nav_order: 3
 ---

-All events will take place on Wednesday October 9 in the DeLuca forum in the [Discovery Building](https://goo.gl/maps/AeCdxxd4Qx1BGH9k6).
+All events will take place on Wednesday October 9, 2024 in the DeLuca forum in the [Discovery Building](https://goo.gl/maps/AeCdxxd4Qx1BGH9k6).

 **Remote participation:** Anyone can watch the event on YouTube Live [here]().

-Click on the speaker name for bio information.

 | Time | Speaker | Title |
 | :--- | :--- | :---  |